 Description: Within the Stockton University DPT Program, students participate in one part-time integrated clinical experience or ICE (four half day experience: two at outpatient sites, one in acute rehabilitation and one in acute care) and three full time (ten week) experiences.

 Student performance during the full time experiences is measured on the electronic Clinical Performance Instrument (CPI) for eighteen performance criteria.
 No current assessment tool exists for the part time experience.
-In addition, no instrument measures student engagement which has been identified as key to successful performance in the full time experiences.
+In addition, we have no measures of student engagement which has been identified as key to successful performance in the full time experiences.

 This rubric would be utilized for student self-assessment and clinical faculty (CI)